shotgunck/arch-hypr/README.md

 - Copy everything in `.config` folder into `/home/username/.config/`
 - Edit the path `/home/username/` to your username accordingly, in all files
 - About the `wallpaper.sh` script: It will use `rofi` as a wallpaper picker, then use `pywal` to change the system's color schemes.
 Another function is to randomly pick a wallpaper
+- You must edit `wallpaper.sh`: The path to wallpaper folder is fixed; it is using Vesktop to support Discord coloring, and a fixed spicetify theme (text)
 - About the `xdph.sh` script: [read here](https://wiki.hyprland.org/Useful-Utilities/xdg-desktop-portal-hyprland/#usage)

 # 3. Troubleshoot and tips